nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

 Collocated synapses
 ~~~~~~~~~~~~~~~~~~~
 It is now possible to create connections with several synapses simultaneously.
 The different synapse dictionaries will
 then be applied to each source-target pair.
-To create these collocated synapses ``CollocatedSynapses()`` must be used
+To create these collocated synapses, ``CollocatedSynapses()`` must be used
 as the `syn_spec` argument of ``Connect``, instead of the usual syn_spec *dictionary*. ``CollocatedSynapses()`` takes
 dictionaries as argument.